 What you need to know about EGLE and the Coronavirus

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) continues to inspect facilities, respond to reports of pollution, and enforce laws and permit conditions that protect public health and the environment during the COVID-19 crisis.
+EGLE’s main office in Lansing and ten district offices are closed, however more than 90 percent of EGLE’s staff of roughly 1,200 are working remotely and continuing to inspect facilities, respond to reports of pollution, process permit requests, enforce laws and permit conditions that protect public health and the environment during the COVID-19 crisis.

-EGLE is constantly reviewing, tailoring, and amending processes in innovative ways that comply with Gov. Gretchen Whitmer’s Stay Home, Stay Safe executive order, while ensuring that the vital work of protecting Michigan’s environment and public health is vigorously pursued.
+EGLE is constantly reviewing, tailoring, and amending processes and inspection protocols in innovative ways that comply with the State of Michigan’s COVID-19 rules and safeguards, while ensuring that the vital work of protecting Michigan’s environment and public health is vigorously pursued.

 Public meetings, hearings and informational sessions have been converted to virtual, online events with additional efforts to facilitate public participation including but not limited to extended comment deadlines, translation of documents, and accepting phone comments which are transcribed into the public record.
 Upcoming events may be found at Michigan.gov/EGLEevents.

 If you have specific questions regarding EGLE’s operational adjustments during the COVID-19 pandemic, you may address them to EGLE-Assist@Michigan.gov.